-In his autobiography, Surprised by Joy, C.S.
-Lewis recalled early memories of "endless books."
-"There were books in the study, books in the dining room, books in the cloakroom, books (two deep) in the great bookcase on the landing, books in a bedroom, books piled as high as my shoulder in the cistern attic, books of all kinds," he remembered, and none were off limits to him.
-On rainy days - and there were many in northern Ireland - he pulled volumes off the shelves and entered into worlds created by authors such as Conan beginning in German.
+"The Great Knock," as the Lewis family dubbed Mr. Kirkpatrick, had a profound effect upon the teenaged youth.
+He introduced him to the classics in Greek, Latin, and Italian literature, and helped him make a beginning in German.
 Kirkpatrick not only led Lewis to great books, he pushed him to understand them in the original languages.
 A most demanding tutor, Kirkpatrick helped Jack learn how to criticize and analyze, and he taught him how to think, speak, and write logically.
 Consequently, after nearly three years with Kirkpatrick, C.S.
 Lewis was tough-minded and widely read.
-Many years later, Lewis wrote in Surprised by Joy, "My debt to him is very great, my reverence to this day undiminished."
+Many years later, Lewis wrote in Surprised by Joy that "My debt to him is very great, my reverence to this day undiminished."